johnnyman727/tessel-servo/README.md

 &#x20;<a href="#api-servo-on-ready-callback-Emitted-upon-first-successful-communication-between-the-Tessel-and-the-module" name="api-servo-on-ready-callback-Emitted-upon-first-successful-communication-between-the-Tessel-and-the-module">#</a> servo<b>.on</b>( 'ready', callback() ) Emitted upon first successful communication between the Tessel and the module.

-###Hardware/Advanced usage
-*  The servos used in conjunction with this module should be powered through the 5.5 mm barrel jack.
-*  The physical *module* is marked with "S", "+", and "-".
-These correspond to signal, power, and GND.
-On most *servos*, the GND wire will be black/brown and the signal wire will be yellow/white.
-Red typically denotes 5 V power.
-*  This module can be used to drive most speed controllers, which in turn can control a wide variety of actuators.
-It can also be used to drive small LEDs with current limiting resistors in series.
-*  The bare square pads by the barrel jack allow the addition of a capacitor to the input power rail if desired.
-The pad closest to the board edge is connected to GND, the other to the barrel jack's positive pin.
-This addition is not required for proper module functionality.

 ###License
 MIT or Apache 2.0, at your option